 Calm Premium subscription is currently $59.99 annually, which unlocks all resources and features.

 Headspace is probably one of the best known and most popular mindfulness apps out there, especially for beginners.
 It has received excellent reviews globally and is a trusted go-to app for relaxation.

-Headspace is a subscription app that offers a 10 days trial, so you can experience the programs before committing to the paid version.
+Headspace is a subscription app that offers a 10-day trial, so you can experience the programmes before committing to the paid version.

 It is a very lively and user-friendly and intuitive interface that keeps things interesting and it is simple to navigate the features.

 The mission of the Headspace developers was to make meditation accessible to everyone and through this app, I think they have achieved this.
 The only major complaint is possibly that it is a bit too expensive, but just as many people say it is worth the price.

 Annual $7.92 per month, billed as one annual payment of $95.04